-The Fleet Department requires up-to-date diesel diagnostic software.
+The Fleet Division requires an up-to-date diesel diagnostic laptop and software.
 The requested Heavy and Medium Truck diagnostic software/laptop tool will improve access to the information needed for Fleet Technicians to service commercial trucks.

 PARKS AND RECREATION